jaalto/project--shell-script-performance-and-portability/README.md

     # shift all positional args
     shift $#

-    # Any greater number terminates
+    # WARNNG: Any greater number
-    # the whole program in:
+    # terminates the whole program
-    # dash, posh, mksh, ksh93 etc.
+    # in: dash, posh, mksh, ksh93
+	# etc.
     shift 2
 ```